 I’m going to guess that you’re either leading the charge or part of the team tasked with channel partner enablement.
-This 5-point checklist gives you a simple resource you can rely on to launch and maintain an enablement strategy that supports your partners and drives your bottom line.
+This 5-point checklist gives you a simple resource you can rely on to launch and maintain a partner enablement strategy that supports your partners and drives your bottom line.

 Don’t over-complicate the steps you take to launch and maintain your partner enablement strategy.
 Keep it simple.